 ICW notes Please understand that hundreds of books have been written about cruising the ICW.
 This presentation is intended to whet your appetite for crossing the Gulf of Mexico and give you a general overview.
 For every crew fortunate enough to experience the jump first hand, there is a different story to tell.

 - Our first note when planning to make the Big Jump is that Weather is a major factor to consider.
 What might work in a 58 foot stabilized trawler full of fuel and water could be disastrous in a 36 foot semi-displacement boat.
-Tom Conrad has a daily submission to the AGLCA forum Tom’s Weather Musings.
-He is more accurate than NOAA most times!
+Members of AGLCA refer to Eddy’s Weather Wag.
+Consult with a variety of weather sources and pick your weather day, not your calendar day.

-- Second is the MM or Mile Marker system the ICW uses with the YELLOW triangle and square stickers on the ICW channel markers.
+- Second is the MM or Mile Marker system.
+The Intracoastal Waterway or ICW uses the YELLOW triangle and square stickers on all of the ICW channel markers.
 Learn what they mean and how to use them.
 The channel is marked with Statute Mile Markers not nautical mile markers.
-You might want to reprogram your GPS to read MPH on the SOG instead of the typical knots (nautical miles per hour).
+You might want to reprogram your GPS to read MPH on the Speed Over Ground or SOG instead of the typical knots (nautical miles per hour).
 This will help you plan distances to travel per day and how to approach a distant bridge opening schedule without arriving too early.

 - My third noteworthy item is your cruising schedule – throw it overboard!
 Schedules get more boaters in trouble, causing bad decisions to get somewhere by a certain date.
-Remember, you can always leave your boat somewhere and rent a car.
+Remember, you can always leave your boat somewhere and rent a car if you have to get to a scheduled event like a wedding or graduation.

 - Fourth, and certainly not the last note to consider, is to follow the latest NOAA charts.
 Pay attention to the notice to mariners and realize that shoaling occurs often and without warning.
 Some of the guide books we can recommend as supplements to paper charts are Waterway Guide, Kettlewell’s ICW Mobile to Key West & Skipper Bob’s Cruising the Gulf Coast.